tourlast-levin/design-assesment/README.md

 ## Brand Assets & Guidelines

 To help you, we’ve provided all Tourlast brand assets (logos, icons, and imagery).
-You can download them using this link [Tourlast-24 6.zip](https://github.com/user-attachments/files/25436815/Tourlast-24.6.zip)

 **Brand Font:** Ubuntu – this is the official brand font and can be used where appropriate, but you don’t need to use it for every piece of text in your designs.